-On the other hand, Doubt as to Liability allows the taxpayer to argue that the balance the IRS has assessed against the taxpayer is unlikely to be correct.
+Doubt as to Liability allows the taxpayer to argue that the balance the IRS assessed against the taxpayer is unlikely to be correct.
 Doubt as to Liability Offers are used less often.
-They are generally used in much more specialized situations where amending a return isn’t advisable or won’t yield the same result.
-However, they can be useful for certain problems, especially if the Internal Revenue Service is making active collections efforts.
+Generally used in more specialized situations where amending a return isn’t advisable or won’t yield the same result.
+However, they can be useful for certain problems.
+Especially if the Internal Revenue Service makes active collections efforts.

-Innocent spouse relief is often applied in situations where a spouse or former spouse has committed tax fraud, lied about their tax situation, or has withheld information about taxes.
-Innocent spouse claims are particularly effective in situations where financial control and or abuse are present.
-Innocent spouse claims are often particularly delicate.
+Innocent spouse relief often applies in situations where a spouse or former spouse committed tax fraud, lied about their tax situation, or withheld information about taxes.
+Innocent spouse claims are particularly effective in situations where financial control or abuse are present.
+These claims are often particularly delicate.

 They are helped by an increased degree of sensitivity, confidentiality, compassion, and discretion.
 There are a few reasons for this.
 These claims often involve two parties with a long, tumultuous history.
 For all these reasons, we encourage people to find someone with experience in these kinds of claims who understand such a claim’s emotional and technical aspects.

-The IRS routinely inappropriately deny innocent spouse claims and only seriously considers them on appeal.
+The IRS routinely inappropriately denies innocent spouse claims.
+They only seriously consider them on appeal.
 The innocent spouse forms have been described as designed to elicit information that helps deny a claim rather than guiding a taxpayer appropriately expressing their situation.
 Also, the person may have survived significant emotional or physical abuse.

 Injured Spouse Relief

-Injured spouse relief is a program that allows the spouse of a taxpayer currently filing a joint return to request that the IRS not apply their federal withholding against a debt that is owed solely by the other spouse.
-This type of relief is often useful when spouses have tax or other debt that predate a marriage.
+Injured spouse relief is a program that allows the spouse of a taxpayer currently filing a joint return to request that the IRS not apply their federal withholding against a debt owed solely by the other spouse.
+This type of relief is often useful when spouses have taxes or other debts that predate a marriage.

 The IRS has “Hardship” and “Currently Not Collectible” programs.
 These programs temporarily halt collections efforts for past due amounts for taxpayers who can prove hardship according to state and national guidelines.
-Generally, once the status is approved, program participants are subject to annual or biannual review.
+Generally, once approved, program participants must undergo annual or biannual review.

-If the taxpayer files a return with income above a certain threshold, they may their status and begin receiving letters.
+If the taxpayer files a return with income above a certain threshold, they may begin receiving letters.
 They must then either reapply or seek another solution.
-Unfortunately, for taxpayers, even if they clearly meet the requirements for non-collectible status, they must formally go through the process.
+Unfortunately, even if they clearly meet the requirements for non-collectible status, they must formally go through the process.

-The IRS has consistently been in trouble for abusing their discretion around middle and low-income taxpayers who qualify for this program.
-The Taxpayer Advocate, the government-funded watchdog for the IRS, has included this issue multiple times in its annual report.
-Additionally, the courts have ruled for over 20 years that the IRS’s administrative posture towards certain taxpayers abuses legislatively provided discretion.
+The IRS has consistently been in trouble for abusing its discretion around middle and low-income taxpayers who qualify for this program.
+The Taxpayer Advocate, the government-funded watchdog for the IRS, included this issue multiple times in its annual report.
+Additionally, the courts ruled for over 20 years that the IRS’s administrative posture towards certain taxpayers’ abuses legislatively provided discretion.

-In particular, the Vinatieri case cemented the legal framework for challenging abuse by the IRS’s and its employee’s interpretation of IRC § 6343(a)(1)(D), which clearly states that the secretary (the IRS) should release a levy if it causes undue financial hardship.
-Unfortunately, the average IRS employee isn’t required to read case law related to these issues, so they aren’t aware that courts have ruled this way.
-There is little internal movement in the IRS to fix this oversight.
+In particular, the Vinatieri case cemented the legal framework for challenging abuse by the IRS and its employee’s interpretation of IRC § 6343(a)(1)(D).
+It clearly states that the secretary should release a levy if it causes undue financial hardship.
+Unfortunately, the average IRS employee does not need to read case law related to these issues.
+They aren’t aware that courts rule this way with little internal movement in the IRS to fix this oversight.

 Garnishment, Levy, & Lien Removal